codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/git-checkout.md

 ---
-title: "Checking out Git repositories"
+title: "Check out Git repositories"
-description: "Using the Codefresh native GIT integration"
+description: "Use the Codefresh native GIT integration"
 group: example-catalog
 sub_group: ci-examples
 toc: true
 ---

-Codefresh has native support for GIT repositories and Git triggers.
-First you need to setup a [Git integration]({{site.baseurl}}/docs/integrations/git-providers/) (Your administrator might also have done this for you already).
+Codefresh has native support for Git repositories and Git triggers.
+First you need to setup a [Git integration]({{site.baseurl}}/docs/integrations/git-providers/) (your administrator might also have done this for you already).

 {% include image.html
 lightbox="true"